techfromsage/advanced-mis/_recipes/working-with-hierarchy.md

 ## Background
 When reporting any kind of activity, the first and most obvious way to group data for summary is by the school, department or faculty that is responsible for the creation and maintenance of a list in the University.

-The Hierarchy in Talis Aspire is 'free form' in that you can have as many hierarchy levels as you like, and the type of 'node' in each level is entirely up to you to choose from a set list of types.
-This means that each university can use its own terminology for how it describes a cluster of teaching blocks and the organisational group responsible for maintaining them.
+The Hierarchy in Talis Aspire is 'free form' in that you can have as many hierarchy levels as you like, and the type of 'node' in each level is for you to choose from a set list of types.
+Each university can use its own terminology for how it describes a cluster of teaching blocks and the organisational group responsible for maintaining them.

 In this example we we will use the following hierarchy nomenclature:

 - A `node` is any point in the hierarchy.
 - A `module` is a node with a type of 'module'
-- A `department` is an organisation group within the university which has responsibility for delivering the teaching for the modules
+- A `department` is an organisation group within the university which has responsibility for delivering the teaching for the modules.
+It is a node with a type of 'department'
-- An `Institution` is the top level of the hierarchy.
+- An `institution` is often the top level of the hierarchy.
+It is a predefined node with the type of 'institution' and the code 'INSTITUTION'.

 ### Questions you might be asking